 Sub-irrigation can encourage big spurts of healthy root and foliar growth, and if you notice your reservoir is becoming crowded with roots you may want to do some pruning.
 When trimming plant roots, never remove more than 1/3 of the root mass at any one time.
 Also be sure to focus on the thread roots, not the major tap root which often will appear as the thickest root of the plant.

 How to repot?

 Repotting your plant once the roots have grown through the sub-irrigation insert can seem daunting, but fear not, it is actually quite simple.
 In fact, you may not need to remove the roots from the insert at all.
-Place the planter on its side in your hand and gently grabs the base of the plant.
+Place the planter on its side in your hand and gently grab the base of the plant.
 Pull gently to remove the plant from the vessel.
 If the roots have not significantly grown through the sub irrigation insert you can gently pull the insert away from the plant and put is aside.
-If the root system has thoroughly grown through insert, you can simple repot the plant with the insert included!
+If the root system has thoroughly grown through insert, you can simply repot the plant with the insert included!
 The roots will continue to envelop the insert and it will not obstruct its growth over time.
-As in nature when roots interact with obstructions such as stones or other masses, the roots will grow around to reach the water source and continue to thrive.
+As in nature, when roots interact with obstructions such as stones or other masses, the roots will grow around to reach the water source and continue to thrive.
 For more general information on repotting your plant, check out our blog post on repotting.